foxfriends/minigames/README.md

 This project uses [Deno][] (1.16), [Rust][] (1.56), [PostgreSQL][] (14) and [Redis][] (5).
 Install all of those however you like.

-Once installed, use those to further install [trex][] and [sqlx-cli][] (with at least the `postgres` feature).
+Once installed, use `cargo` to further install [sqlx-cli][] (with at least the `postgres` feature).

-Soon there will be some UI setup steps too.
-In future, hopefully we'll have a Docker or Codespace or something for all of this.

 1. On the [Discord Developer Portal][], Create an application, and then a bot within that application.
 2. Copy `bot/.env.example` to `bot/.env` and put the appropriate values in.
 3. Copy `server/.env.example` to `server/.env` and put the appropriate values in.
 4. Create the database with `sqlx database create`.
 5. Migrate the database with `sqlx migrate run`.
-6. Add the bot to the Discord server you wish to add it to by visiting the link output by `trex run add`.
+6. Add the bot to the Discord server you wish to add it to by visiting the link output by `bot/scripts/add`.

 ## Running